 In the second tutorial, you’ll learn how to do a basic search as well as how to narrow your results to the sources that most interest you.

-In the third tutorial, you’ll see how to do three more searches, all with the goal of improving language usage by finding appropriate collocates (words that work well together).
+In the third tutorial, you’ll learn how to do several more searches, with the goal of improving language use by finding appropriate collocates (words that work well together).

 In our fifth tutorial, you’ll learn how to use the Word search option that was added to COCA in spring 2020.